sctlcd/pearl/README.md

 ### Known Issues <a name="KnownIssues"></a>

 - top/down page visible when scroll down then scroll up to window scroll = 0 when mobile menu is collapse
-- Sign up issue relative to sending email.
-Implementing email backend to fix this issue
 - Set image gallery back to required.
 - Create products and gallery sub-directories in media folder containing respectively product images and gallery images.